haganbt/PYLON-exporter/README.md

 Utility for exporting data from a PYLON index.
 Features:

  * Inbuilt queue to manage requests
- * Parallel requests limit to control simultanious requests
+ * Parallel requests limit to control simultaneous requests

-### Setup
+## Setup

 Install node libs: